ethanharvey98/DynamicTimeWarping/README.md

 # DynamicTimeWarping
-An example of how to use dynamic time warping for timeseries comparison.
+An example of how to use dynamic time warping for timeseries comparison

 ![Warp](warp.png)